joakimk/toniq/README.md

 * Retries
   - [ ] A failed job will be automatically retried with a delay between each.
   - [ ] A failed job can be manually retried and/or deleted by running code in an iex prompt.
+* [ ] If the JobRunner crashes, restore jobs somehow.
+Possibly use the takeover feature
+* [ ] Look though every GenServer, ensure there is a plan for not loosing data when they crash

 ### Speed